Rian1010/Milestone4/README.md

 ## Testing
 ### Manual Testing
 - Tried to register with unmatched passwords
-    - Test resulted in the correct error messages
+    - Test showed the correct error messages
-- Tried to register without filling in a required field
+- Tried to login and register without filling in a required field
-    - The registration did not work, so the test went right
+    - The registration did not work and the correct messages for the empty fields were shown, so the test went right
+- Logged in with wrong account information
+    - The correct error message was returned
 - Registered and logged in
-    - Both tests worked
+    - Both tests worked and returned the correct success messages
-- Tried to have access to another web page, besides the home page by clicking on the available buttons before being logged in
+- Tried to have access to another web page, besides the home page and shop page by clicking on the available buttons before being logged in
-    - Each page lead me to the login page
+    - Each page lead me to the login page, only the home page and the shop page could be viewed, as supposed to
-- Logged in and scrolled through each page to make sure that the JavaScript on the navigation bars work correctly
+- Scrolled through each page to make sure that the JavaScript on the navigation bars work correctly
-    - It worked correctly on scroll and the item links work rightly on hover, both on ever page
+    - It worked correctly on scroll on every page
-- Tried typing something into the username input boxes of the login and registration forms to check if the JavaScript code correctly picked up the values to display the letters above the input fields
+- Tried typing something into the username input boxes of the login and registration forms to check if the JavaScript code correctly picked up the entered values to display the letters above the input fields
-    - Test worked
-- Went to the second section of the home page, where phone brand examples are shown, and hovered over the name of the brand to test if JavaScript would display the picture of each phone rightly according to which name I hover on
     - Tests worked
+- Went to the second section of the home page, where phone brand examples are shown, and hovered over the name of each brand to test if JavaScript would display the picture of each phone rightly, depending on which name was hovered on
+    - Tests worked correctly
-- Checked if the design on each page looks fine responsively and if it is easy to use
+- Checked if the design of each page looks fine responsively and if it is easy to use
-    - Everything is fine now
+    - Everything looks fine now
-- Went to the shop page and tried adding items to the cart buy clicking on the arrows that appear in the input field and tried changing the number manually too
+- Went to the shop page and tried adding items to the cart page buy clicking on the arrows that appear in the input fields and tried changing the number with a keyboard too
-    - Tests worked
+    - Tests worked rightly
-- Clicked on the add button without inserting a number into the field of an item in the shop page
+- Clicked on the add button without inserting a number into the field of an item on the shop page
-    - Message returned correctly, showing that an input is required
+    - Field message returned correctly, showing that an input is required
-- Clicked on the add button after inserting a number into the input field
+- Clicked on the add button after inserting a number in the input field
     - Correctly lead me to the cart page with the right information of the added item
 - Added more items to the cart field
-    - Each item was displayed correctly with the right total price at the bottom
+    - Each item was displayed correctly with the right product details, quantity number and total price at the bottom
 - Clicked on the checkout button to pay
     - It lead me to the right checkout page and displayed the correct items that were being bought
-- After entering the testing information into the fields, (with 4242 4242 4242 4242 as test credit card number and 111 as security code), I clicked on the pay button
+- After entering the testing information into the fields, (with 4242 4242 4242 4242 as test credit card number and 111 as test security code), I clicked on the pay button
-    - It correctly lead me to the home page, showing the correct message
+    - It correctly lead me to the home page, showing the correct success message
-- Checked if the user's profile information and order history would show up correctly on the profile page
+- Checked if the user's profile information and order history on the profile page would show up correctly
     - Both were rightly displayed with the correct user information and details of each purchased product
-- Tried adding an item to the cart page, inserted a number in the input field next to the amend button and then clicked on the button to change the product's quantity
+- Added an item to the cart page, inserted a number in the input field next to the amend button and then clicked on the amend button to change the product's quantity
     - Test worked
-- Tried adding an item to the cart page, went to the checkout page, inserted a number in the input field next to the amend button and then clicked on the button to change the product's quantity
+- Added an item to the cart page, went to the checkout page, inserted a number in the input field next to the amend button and then clicked on the button to change the product's quantity
     - Test worked
-- Tested if amending an item to 0 on the cart and checkout page would delete an item from both pages
+- Tested if amending an item to 0 on the cart and checkout page would delete an item from both pages, after each of those tests
     - Both tests worked
 - Tested if the cart page would display the correct text and remove the checkout button, when there was no item inside
     - Tests worked
-- Checked if the correct number showed up next to the 'Go to Cart' button in the navigation bar, if there were items in the cart
+- Checked if the correct quantity number showed up, next to the 'Go to Cart' button in the navigation bar, if there were items in the cart
     - Test worked
+- Checked if the forms and button for purchase appear on the checkout page, if there is at least one selected product to be bought
+    - Test worked rightly
+- Tested if the forms and button for purchase on the checkout page disappear if there is no item that has been selected for purchase and checked if the page would say, "No item has been selected to be purchased.", in that case
+    - Test worked correctly
-- Clicked on the logout button in the navigation bar and checked if it would log out the account and display the correct message
+- Clicked on the logout button in the navigation bar and checked if it would log out the account and display the correct logout message
-    - Tests worked, the account was logged off and the correct message showed up
+    - Tests worked, the account was logged out and the correct message showed up
 - Tested the responsiveness of the website through a phone and the Chrome DevTools on desktop
     - Tests worked well on all device-sizes
 ### Automated Testing
-- Did some automated testing in order to test if all the views in the accounts and checkout apps return the correct statuses to see if they link to the right templates correctly
+- Did some automated testing in order to test if all the views in the accounts and checkout apps returned the correct statuses to see if the functions worked correctly
     - All tests worked fine
 #### Tests for the accounts app
 - Tested if the logout view and its success message work correctly through the test_logout function
-    - That test went rightly too
+    - That test went rightly
 - Tested the forms of the accounts app to see, if the email, username, password1 and password2 were validated correctly in the registration
     - Tests passed rightly
-- Tested if empty the right error message would appear, if no value was given for email, username, password1 and password2
+- Tested if the right error message would appear, if no value was given for email, username, password1 and password2
-    - Tests Passed correctly, as well
+    - Tests Passed correctly
 #### Tests for the checkout app
-- Tested if the BuyProduct model would work, if correct information was given from a logged in user in the test_buy_product function
+- Tested in the test_buy_product function, if the BuyProduct model would work, if correct information was given from a logged in user
     - Tests run correctly
 - Tested if the string function of the BuyProduct model returned the right information, through the test_order_as_string
     - Tests worked rightly
-- Tested in the test_order_line_item_as_string function, if the string function of the OrderLineItem model returned the correct information, through user login and having order information in the BuyProduct Model
+- Tested in the test_order_line_item_as_string function, if the string function of the OrderLineItem model returned the correct information, through having a user be logged in and having order information in the BuyProduct model
     - Tests run fine
-- Test in the test_order_history function if the orders would go to the order history on the profile page correctly
+- Tested in the test_order_history function if the orders would go to the order history on the profile page correctly
     - Tests run well

-### Installing and Using Coverage
-- sudo pip3 install coverage
-- coverage run manage.py test
-- coverage run --source=app_name manage.py test
-- coverage report (Shows how much code has been tested)
-- coverage html
-- Display the HTML page to see the parts of an app that needs to be tested
+## Environment and Configuration Variables
+#### Local Variables
+The local variables that are in the env.py file for this project are, 'STRIPE_PUBLISHABLE', 'STRIPE_SECRET', 'DATABASE_URL', 'AWS_ACCESS_KEY_ID', 'AWS_SECRET_ACCESS_KEY', 'HOSTNAME', 'SECRET_KEY', 'EMAIL_ADDRESS', 'EMAIL_PASSWORD' and 'DEVELOPMENT'.
+These have the values that are used in the settings.py file that are supposed to remain secret.

+#### Heroku Configuration Variables
+The configuration variables that are on Heroku are, 'AWS_ACCESS_KEY_ID', 'AWS_SECRET_ACCESS_KEY', 'DATABASE_URL', 'DEVELOPMENT', 'DISABLE_COLLECTSTATIC', 'HEROKU_POSTGRESQL_IVORY_URL', 'HOSTNAME', 'SECRET_KEY', 'STRIPE_PUBLISHABLE', 'STRIPE_SECRET'.
+The 'DEVELOPMENT' variable is set to 1, while I am working on it, but it is set to False when submitting the project, after working on it.
+The difference between the Heroku configuration variables are the 'HEROKU_POSTGRESQL_IVORY_URL' and the 'DISABLE_COLLECTSTATIC' are not needed locally, so they are not in the env.py file

 ## Deployment and Publishing
 ### Deployment to Github
+- `git init` (to create a new Git repository)
-- git add .
+- `git add .`
-- git status
+- `git status`
-- git commit -m "a short description of the update"
+- `git commit -m "a short description of the update"`
-- git remote add origin
+- `git remote add origin `
-- git push origin master
+- `git push origin master`

 ### Heroku Deployment
+- Use the following command:
+    - `heroku login`
+    - Enter email address and password
+- Install gunicorn for running the application on the server
+- I used the following to command to create this project on Heroku, as I am in the EU
+    - `heroku create milestone4-django-phone-shop --region eu`
-- In Resources, add Heroku Postgres in add-ons
+- To set up a database, go to the Heroku page, under 'Resources' and add Heroku Postgres in add-ons or use the following command:
+    - `heroku addons:create heroku-postgresql:hobby-dev`
-- Get the DATABASE_URL in the conguration variables and copy it into the env.py file
+- Get the DATABASE_URL in the configuration variables or through the `heroku config` commang, and copy it
-- os.environ.setdefault("DATABASE_URL", "postgres://---")
+- Put it into the env.py file, as in os.environ.setdefault("DATABASE_URL", "postgres://---")
-- Do the same to SECRET_KEY and STRIPE_PUBLISHABLE
+- Also do that to SECRET_KEY and STRIPE_PUBLISHABLE, so add those into the heroku configuration variables and the env.py file
+- Use the following command to install django database URL, which allows to parse database URLs
-- sudo pip3 install dj-database-url
+    - `sudo pip3 install dj-database-url`
+- Use the following command to connect to a PostgresSql database
-- sudo pip3 install psycopg2-binary
+    - `sudo pip3 install psycopg2-binary`
-- pip3 freeze > requirements.txt
+- `pip3 freeze > requirements.txt` (Tells Heroku what installations were are required)
 - import dj_database_url in settings.py
-- Switch DATABASE to postgres in settings.py
+- Switch DATABASE to postgresSQL in settings.py
-- Migrate the existing migrations to the postgres database, although there are no changes detected through python3 manage.py makemigrations (use the following commands: `python3 manage.py makemigrations`, `python3 manage.py migrate`)
+- Migrate the existing migrations to the postgres database, (use the following command: `python3 manage.py migrate`)
+- On the Heroku website, in the project, under 'Deploy', conntect Github, find the repository to the project and click on the button that enables automatic deployment
 - For the website to work on Heroku, the statics must be disabled, through `DISABLE_COLLECTSTATIC=1`
+- Repeat the steps to deploy to github by using all the same commands, except for `git init`

+### Installing and Using Coverage
+- `sudo pip3 install coverage`
+- `coverage run --source=app_name manage.py test` (Runs tests)
+- `coverage report` (Shows how much code has been tested)
+- `coverage html` (Gets the index.html page generated from coverage)
+- Display the HTML page to see the parts of an app that have and have not been tested

 ### Amazon Web Services
 - Once logged in, choose S3
 - Untick all checkboxes in 'Set Permissions'
 - Open the bucket
-- Go to Properties and then 'Static website hosting'
+- Go to 'Properties' and then 'Static website hosting'
 - Click on 'Use this bucket to host a website' and insert 'index.html' and 'error.html'
 - Click on Permissions, then CORS configuration
 - Write the following code in it: